phkaeser/wlmaker/doc/ROADMAP.md

 ## Pending

+### Major feature milestones

+* Initial multi-monitor support: Mirrored.
+* Toplevel windows represented as icons & minimized (iconified) windows.
+* Drag-n-drop of icons into & from dock & clip.

-Features for further versions, not ordered by priority nor timeline.
+### Features for further versions, not ordered by priority nor timeline.

 * Wayland protocol adherence.
   * Support XDG `wm_capabilities` and advertise the compositor features.